Murat-Karakaya/face-detector-backend/README.md

 # face-detector-backend
-See README file or my repository: face-detector for information
+See README file of my repository: face-detector for information